Quaristice: Critical reception

 Quaristice received generally positive reviews.
 At Metacritic, which aggregates scores from mainstream critics, Quaristice has an average score of 71 based on 22 reviews, indicating generally favourable reviews.

 Andy Kellman of AllMusic said that despite the large amount and short running time of the tracks, that "the ideas arrive fully formed, never appearing to be dashed off or loosely sketched," and that "not since LP5 has being impressed been so obviously secondary to enjoyment."
 Writing for BBC Music, Colin Buttimer called Quaristice a "fecund joy that deserves your attention".
 In a review for The Guardian, Pascal Wyse said that while Quaristice had "plenty of ingenuity and microscopic beauty across its 20 tracks", it was limited by "its own twitchy algorithms".
 Writing for Pitchfork, Mark Richardson said that while the album was "in some ways the most listenable album [they'd] created in a decade," he warned that it was "ultimately no easier to parse, and can be very rough going indeed if you're not in the mood for their peculiar world."
 Ben Hogwood of MusicOMH said that the album was an "easier way in" to Autechre's discography compared to their previous albums and that it impressed with its structure, textures and sounds.

 Writing for NME, Tony Naylor said the album had ideas that could have been produced as a "stunning 10-track album" and called its songs "elusively experimental ear-tormenters".
 In a review for Spin, Shannon Zimmerman called Quaristice "simultaneously melancholy and lascivious" and "pure aural pleasure".
 Erik Gundel of PopMatters said it would take time for listeners to understand the album and that it "demonstrates Autechre's ability to pop in every few years with a firm grasp on the present state of electronic music and a strong sense of the compositional".
 Writing for The New York Times, Nate Chinen noted how "each track heeds a particular design" and that most tracks consisted of "variable synthetic twitchiness".
 Charles Ubaghs of Drowned in Sound said that although the album seemed like a "collection of sketches than complete works" at face value, continued listening showed a "welcome abundance of ideas being explored and experimented with over and over again".

 Some critics were more negative towards the album.
-Andy Gill of The Independent gave a negative review, saying that the album found "the Autechre duo of Rob Brown and Sean Booth still searching vainly for structure and meaning among a largely impenetrable undergrowth of synthesized ticks and tones."
+Andy Gill of The Independent gave a negative review, saying that the album found the duo "still searching vainly for structure and meaning among a largely impenetrable undergrowth of synthesized ticks and tones."
 Writing for Resident Advisor, Peter Chambers called the album a "deliberately average and dull piece of work" and a "creative failure" due to its cover artwork and its "'one idea' sketches with very little progression".
 In a piece for DIY, Richard Bendall-Jones criticised the lack of continuation throughout Quaristice and called its "stop-start" approach "irritating and elusive".